playcanvas/developer.playcanvas.com/content/en/user-manual/publishing/web/communicating-webpage.md

 ```

+Method one defines a global function which can be called anywhere in your page to access your application.
+Method two defines an application event which you can fire from your page.
+The application listens for this event and performs actions in response to the event.
+Both are valid methods of defining an API with your application.

 ### Embedded in IFrame

-Embedding a PlayCanvas application in an iframe quick and easy way to get your PlayCanvas content in a page.
+Embedding a PlayCanvas application in an iframe is a quick and easy way to get your PlayCanvas content in a page.
 It also means that you can make use of our optimized hosting and don't need to worry about serving all the PlayCanvas content.
 However, the downside is that you can not call javascript functions in the PlayCanvas application directly from the hosting page because they are running on different pages.

 To communicate between a parent page and an iframe you will need to use the [postMessage][1] javascript API to send data between your page and the PlayCanvas application.